urbio-ecology/superb-connectivity/README.md

 coverage](https://codecov.io/gh/urbio-ecology/urbioconnect/graph/badge.svg)](https://app.codecov.io/gh/urbio-ecology/urbioconnect)
 <!-- badges: end -->

-`urbioconnect` implements methods that help quantify the ecological connectivity for different urban wildlife species.
+`urbioconnect` provides tools to quantify ecological connectivity for different urban wildlife species based on:

+- wildlife **habitat**
+- urban **barrier**
-This is done by providing wildlife **habitat** and urban **barrier** information, the roaming range (in metres) of the wildlife, and some other parameters.
+- the roaming range (in metres) of the wildlife
+- A few other parameters

-For example, raster grid data on blue tongued-lizard **habitat**, how far their roaming range is (say, 100 metres) and raster grid data on road and buildings (**barriers**).
-It then computes metrics that help assess how connected these habitat patches are:
+An example of this is raster grid data on blue tongued-lizard **habitat**, raster grid data on road and buildings (**barriers**), and how far their roaming range is (say, 100 metres).

+`urbioconnect` computes metrics for assessing the connectedness of these habitat patches:

 - effective mesh size
 - probability of connectedness
-- number of patches,
+- number of patches
-- total patch area and
+- total patch area, and
 - mean patch area

-Note that you can use **vector** or **raster** data for habitat and barrier formats.
+Note you can use **vector** (shapefile) or **raster** data for habitat and barrier formats.

 This method is described in: